ton-community/ton-docs/docs/v3/guidelines/nodes/running-nodes/staking-with-nominator-pools.md

 Some time ago, Ton Whales ran the first staking pool on TON with a minimum deposit of 50 TON.
 Later, TON Foundation launched the first open nominator pool.
 Now, users may stake Toncoin in a fully-decentralized way, starting with **10,000 TON**.

 _From [TON Community post](https://t.me/toncoin/543)._

+There should always be **10 TON** on the pool balance - this is the minimum balance for the network storage fee.

+## Cost per month

+Since validation round lasts ~18 hours, takes about **5 TON** per validation round and 1 Nominator Pool takes part in even and odd validation rounds it will take **~105 TON per month** to operate the Pool.

 ## How to participate?